apache/beam/website/www/site/content/en/blog/deploy-python-pipeline-on-flink-runner.md

 ### Deploy the Kafka UI

-[UI for Apache Kafka (kafka-ui)](https://docs.kafka-ui.provectus.io/overview/readme) is a free and open-source Kafka management application, and it is deployed as a Kubernetes Deployment.
+[UI for Apache Kafka (`kafka-ui`)](https://docs.kafka-ui.provectus.io/overview/readme) is a free and open-source Kafka management application.
+It's deployed as a Kubernetes Deployment.
 The Deployment is configured to have a single instance, and the Kafka cluster access details are specified as environment variables.

 ```yaml
 # kafka/manifests/kafka-ui.yaml